mjmcnelis/RKM/butcher_tables/README.md

 </td></tr> </table>

-Note: the embedded schemes in `standard` have their secondary method removed, along with extraneous stages (e.g. F4 has 5 stages instead of 6).
+Note: the embedded schemes in `standard` have their secondary method removed, along with extraneous stages (e.g. F4 uses the fourth-order method and has 5 stages instead of 6).

 ## High order (7-9)
 <table>